rwth-i6/returnn/docs/configuration_reference/optimizer_settings.rst

     If true the relative error is computed by dividing the error difference by the old error value instead of the current error value.

+reset_updater_vars_mod_step
+    The number of epochs after which the internal states of all optimizers will be resetted to their initial state.

 use_learning_rate_control_always
     If true, use the learning rate control scheme also during pre-training.